AngeredBarbeque/Final-Project/README.md

 ## Current Features
 ---
-+ Play a long, story-driven platformer!
++ Play a unique platformer with 10 different levels!
 + Create an account that keeps all your best scores!
 + View leaderboards to see the best scores of all time!